-The passing of the American Tax Relief Act of 2012 extended through December 31, 2013, the provision allowing tax-free distributions from individual retirement accounts (IRAs) to public charities (Qualified Charitable Distribution [QCD]).
-This provision is only available to taxpayer’s age 70½ or older and is limited to $100,000 per taxpayer per year.
+The passing of the American Tax Relief Act of 2015 made permanent the provision allowing tax-free distributions from individual retirement accounts (IRAs) to public charities (Qualified Charitable Distribution [QCD]).
+This provision is only available to taxpayer's age 70½ or older and is limited to $100,000 per taxpayer per year.
 Thus, a married couple both over age 70½ and having substantial IRAs could transfer up to $200,000 this year.

 There are several options that a taxpayer can utilize to benefit from a charitable transfer.
 These include, but are not limited to: